johndstein/s3-select-keys/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference.html

-For each file that matches the query I write a file out to the os temp folder.
+For each file that has matching results I write the results out to a file in the OS specific temporary folder.

 When I am done I emit `done`.
 Then you can get the list of results files.